ccamel/awesome-ccamel/README.md

 - [AnswerDotAI/fasthtml](https://github.com/AnswerDotAI/fasthtml) - The fastest way to create an HTML app
 - [CedrickArmel/kaggle-amex-default-prediction](https://github.com/CedrickArmel/kaggle-amex-default-prediction) -
+- [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics & AV labs.
+Cosmos is purpose built for physical AI.
+The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 - [Snedashkovsky/on-chain-registry](https://github.com/Snedashkovsky/on-chain-registry) - metadata oracle: asset list of all cosmos-sdk chains
 - [dannywillems/zkacademy](https://github.com/dannywillems/zkacademy) - A place to learn ZK with Jupyter
 - [darkhemic/stable-diffusion-cpuonly](https://github.com/darkhemic/stable-diffusion-cpuonly) - a fork that installs runs on pytorch cpu-only